zzc030612/cp1404pracs/README.md

 - Follow patterns
 - Be consistent - naming conventions
-- Don't create an instance and destroy it
+- Don't create an instance and destroy it - be efficient
 - Don't unnecessary complicate the code

 # Links to resources